ToxiCraft: A Novel Framework for Synthetic Generation of Harmful Information

 \section{Experiment Setup}

-\subsection{Datasets and processing}
+\subsection{Datasets and Processing}

 In this section, we outline the data employed in our experiments.
 We first introduce the four datasets containing harmful information in Section \ref{datasets}.
-Following this, we consolidate these datasets and present statistics on the unified dataset in Section \ref{dataprocessing}.
+Following this, we consolidate these datasets and present statistics in Section \ref{dataprocessing}.

-\subsubsection{Harmful information Datasets}
+\subsubsection{Harmful Information Datasets}

 \textbf{Automated Hate Speech Detection (AHSD)} described by \citet{davidson2017automated}, comprises 24,802 tweets extracted using a hate speech lexicon.
 These tweets are manually categorized by CrowdFlower workers into three distinct groups: hate speech, offensive but not hate speech, and neither, with an intercoder agreement of 92\%.